 I’m currently (2020) retired, widowed and living in Australia.
 Previously I worked as the web content editor, blogger and social media consultant for a few websites.
 Regardless of what kind of work one does, life requires creativity (especially when raising a family).
 Life is a creative process, and we are the co-creators, writers and illustrators of our own story.

 Blogging has also been my therapy

 As I transition through stages of life that I was not prepared for; a chronic illness, loss, grief, aging, the empty nest, etc., staying creative helps me feel productive and appreciate life.
 Photography and writing have been my primary creative outlets for a long time.
 I seem to endlessly be RE-creating my own life too.
 Creativity keeps things fresh, alive & moving forward.

-I’ve been fighting with an autoimmune disease for the past 12 years and it can be unpredictable and painful.
+I’ve been fighting with an autoimmune disease since 2003, and it can be unpredictable and painful.
 It has limited the type of work I can do so I’ve had to keep reinventing my income sources out of necessity.
 At the same time, I continually strive to improve my health on all fronts – physical, mental, emotional and spiritual.

 A Long Story Short

-I’ve traveled a lot too, 22 countries and 3/4’s of the USA.
+I’ve traveled a lot throughout my life, 22 countries and 3/4’s of the USA.
 I grew up in Florida and my 3 children were born in Florida.
 My husband is from Australia, and we moved to New Hampshire in 1996 to raise our family near my parents.
 It was our dream to eventually move back to my husband’s hometown on the Northern Beaches of Sydney, Australia.
 We did, but then he unfortunately passed away.
 That’s a longer story.
-It’s not easy being an international family, but someday soon we hope to transition to living in Australia, my husband’s home country.
+It’s not easy being an international family.

 The world is a beautiful place